Ryan Kaine is on the hunt…

 Fuck.

-What the flaming hell had he stumbled into?
+What the bloody hell had he stumbled into?

-To read more, buy the book in Kindle and paperback format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.
+To read more, buy the book in Kindle, paperback, and audiobook format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.

 COLLAPSE